farouqdaif1/vet_clinic/README.md

-# curriculum-databases-projects-template
+# Vet-clinic

 > In this project I've created a database use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+I will create a table to store animals' information, insert some data into it, and query it.

 ## Getting Started